Cautious Bayesian MPC: Regret Analysis and Bounds on the Number of Unsafe Learning Episodes: NUMERICAL EXAMPLES

-The dynamics are of the form $x(t+1)=Ax(t) + Bu(t) + C\Phi(x(t)) + \epsilon_F$, where $A$ and $B$ matrices describe the unknown dynamics around the hovering state and and $C\Phi(x(t))$ models strong winds in different altitudes as $\Phi(x(t))=[k(x_3(t),\bar W_1),k(x_3(t),\bar W_2),k(x_3(t),\bar W_3)]^\top$ using radial basis functions $k(.,.)$~\cite{Friedman2001} with given hyper-parameters $W_i$ and unknown parameters $C$.
+In this example, we consider a generic drone search task falling into the problem class of Section~\ref{subsec:regularity_nonlinear}.
+The goal is to collect information about an a-priori unknown position of interest using a quadrotor drone.
+While the prior of the 10-dimensional drone dynamics are selected according to~\cite{bouffard2012board}, we additionally simulate strong winds in different altitudes, which adds strong nonlinear effects to the dynamics.
+Once the target position is reached, the drone collects information before it returns to the base station for analysis and recharge.
+The overall goal therefore is to learn the drone dynamics, winds in different altitudes and the most informative search position.
+The safety-critical constraints are a maximum range of the drone together with a minimum altitude that need to be satisfied under physical actuator limitations.
+The dynamics are of the form $x(t+1)=Ax(t) + Bu(t) + C\Phi(x(t)) + \epsilon_F$, where $A$ and $B$ matrices describe the unknown dynamics around the hovering state and and $C\Phi(x(t))$ models strong winds in different altitudes as $\Phi(x(t))=[k(x_3(t),\bar W_1),k(x_3(t),\bar W_2),k(x_3(t),\bar W_3)]^\top$ using radial basis functions $k(.,.)$~\cite{Bishop2006} with given hyper-parameters $W_i$ and unknown parameters $C$.
 The system has a three dimensional input space that allows to control the desired pitch and roll as well as vertical acceleration of the drone.
 The system constraints are given by physical input constraints and a box constraint on the position states, which describes the minimal altitude and maximum range of the drone.
 Furthermore, the use of a linear model is only valid around the hovering state, yielding additional absolute pitch and roll constraints of $30~\mathrm{[deg]}$ to the system.
-The reward signal corresponds to the information gained at the final position at the end of an episode and is modeled as the sum of equally spread radial-basis-functions $\kappa(.,.)$ at positions $p_i\in\RR^3$, $i=1,..,9$ , i.e. $r(T-1, x(T-1), u(T-1)) = \epsilon_\mR + \sum_{i=1}^9 \theta_{R,i} \kappa(_{1-3}(T-1), p_i)$ see Figure~\ref{fig:experiment_quadrotor} (Right) for an example illustration.
-The unknown system dynamics parameters $\mPa_F\mDef C$, dynamics process noise $\epsilon_F$, reward parameters $\mPa_\mPa\mDef \{p_i\}$, and reward noise $\epsilon_\mR$ are normally distributed.
+The reward signal corresponds to the information gained at the final position at the end of an episode and is modeled as the sum of equally spread radial-basis-functions $\kappa(.,.)$ at positions $p_i\in\RR^3$, $i=1,..,9$ , i.e. $r(T-1, x(T-1), u(T-1)) = \epsilon_\mR + \sum_{i=1}^9 \theta_{R,i} \kappa(_{1-3}(T-1), p_i)$.
+The unknown system dynamics parameters $\mPa_F\mDef C$, dynamics process noise $\epsilon_F$, reward parameters $\mPa_\mPa\mDef \{p_i\}$, and reward noise $\epsilon_\mR$ are normally distributed and allow to compute the posterior distribution in closed-form~\cite[Section 3.2.1]{hewing2020}.
 The exact numerical values can be found in the function \texttt{quadrotor\_example.m} in the provided source code for the example.
+By comparing nominal posterior MPC against Bayesian MPC over 100 different experiments in terms of expected constraint satisfaction, we notice from Figure~\ref{fig:example_plots} (Middle) that Bayesian MPC causes explorative behavior during initial episodes, which yields higher constraint violations compared to nominal posterior MPC.
+However, this behavior enables safety of future episodes and bounded cumulative regret Figure~\ref{fig:example_plots} (Right) compared to posterior nominal MPC, which has unbounded cumulative regret.